who we are

 History

-The National Children's Choir was founded in 1989, and grew out of the policy of the then SNK foundation (later Unisono / Kunstfactor) and its staff member Silvère van Lieshout to promote children's choral singing in the Netherlands.
-The initial goal of the National Children's Choir was to function as a demonstration and example children's choir.
-A role that continues to this day in the steadily growing appreciation for the discipline, the increase in the number of children's choirs in the country and the repertoire percolating nationwide.
-The first concert took place in Workum in conjunction with a radio recording.
-The present form with nationwide teaching venues began in 1991.
+The National Children's Choir was founded in 1989, born out of the policy of the then SNK foundation (later Unisono / Kunstfactor) and staff member Silvère van Lieshout to stimulate children's choral singing in the Netherlands.
+The choir initially had the function of demonstration and example choir, a role that contributed to the growing appreciation of the field, the increase of children's choirs in the Netherlands and the spread of repertoire.
+The first concert took place in Workum, combined with a radio recording.
+The current national set-up with spread teaching locations across the country was introduced in 1991.

 Since the 2001 cultural policy period, VTN has received multi-year subsidies from the Ministry of OCW.
 From 2009 through the Cultural Participation Fund and from 2025 through the Performing Arts Fund (Talent Development).